matzar/markdown-cv/index.md

 ## Currently
 <p>
-MSc studies on hold for caring reasons; looking for a full-time employment in gaming/software sector.
+MSc studies on hold for caring reasons; looking for a full-time employment as C++/Unity programmer.
 <br>
 </p>